-- <Return Value> is the value to be returned as defined by the IDL specification; - <Interface Object> oe_obj is the client interface object; - CORBA_Environment oe_env is a pointer to the current client environment.
-It contains the current file descriptor, the current input and output buffers, etc. For details see CORBA_Environment C Structure.
+- <Return Value> is the value to be returned as defined by the IDL specification; - <Interface Object> oe_obj is the client interface object; - <Parameters> is a list of parameters of the operation, defined in the same order as defined by the IDL specdication; - CORBA_Environment oe_env is a pointer to the current client environment.
+It contains the current file descriptor, the current input and output buffers, etc. For details see CORBA_Environment C Structure [page 28].

-1.7.4 Generating, Compiling and Linking
+5.2.4 Generating, Compiling and Linking